Grkmus/blog0/_posts/2018-09-25-Commodore-C286-LT-Restoration.markdown

 gallery: [commodore/8.jpg, commodore/3.jpg, commodore/4.jpg, commodore/5.jpg, commodore/7.jpg, commodore/2.jpg, commodore/9.jpg, commodore/10.jpg, commodore/11.jpg, commodore/12.jpg, commodore/13.jpg, commodore/14.jpg, commodore/15.jpg]
 wsgYoutubeId: Mb_8EBVqZBs
 ---
-I love flea markets and I always visit if I found one in everycity.
-When I was in my parent's place dad told me about the flea market that opened for 2 days nearby.
-I immediately went there and take a look around.
+I love flea markets and always visit them whenever I find one in a new city.
+While visiting my parents, my dad told me about a flea market nearby that was open for two days, so I went to check it out right away.

-It was a rainy day and I was all wet but no problem. :) Then I saw a laptop looking device on one of the benches and got interested.
-It was 10 EUR at the first time but I negotiated with the seller because the device was also wet and was not sure that it is working or not.
-Anyway, I convinced him to pay him only 0.5 EUR. (very good negotiations skills..)
+It was a rainy day, and I got completely soaked—but no problem! :) While browsing, I spotted a laptop-like device on one of the tables that caught my interest.
+Initially, it was priced at 10 EUR, but I negotiated with the seller since the device was wet and I wasn’t sure if it even worked.
+In the end, I convinced him to sell it to me for only 0.5 EUR.
+(A true negotiation victory!)

-I came home and disassembled all the parts on the laptop and leave it for one day to dry.
-On the next day, I assembled the parts and when I turned it on there were some blink in the monitor but not consistent.
-Searched online about that problem and someguys written about the same issue.
-There are analog fade control on the right side of the laptop.
-I suspected about it was not working well.
-I replaced with some potentiometer and it worked!
-It was really satisfactory to see some pixelated writings on the screen. :)
+I brought it home, disassembled all the parts, and left them to dry overnight.
+The next day, I reassembled everything, and when I turned it on, the monitor flickered a bit but wasn’t consistent.
+I looked up the issue online and found a few people mentioning similar problems.
+There’s an analog fade control on the right side of the laptop, which I suspected was the culprit.
+I replaced it with a potentiometer, and it worked!
+It was incredibly satisfying to see pixelated text appear on the screen. :)

-The computer is warning about the hard disk failure and I need to replace it with a new one cause obviously it is a hardware error.
-Also, it sounds weird while trying to read from the disk.
-I have found the same hard disk on some online store but don't have opportunity to order it to Turkey(High price and taxes).
-I will deal with that issue in another day. :)
+The computer is now giving me a warning about hard disk failure.
+I’ll need to replace it eventually, as it’s clearly a hardware issue—the disk makes strange noises while trying to read.
+I found a replacement hard disk on an online store, but shipping it to Turkey is expensive due to high prices and taxes.
+I’ll tackle that issue another day. :)

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll